wearehx/policies/content-policy.md

 - "Saw this neat article about a band that released an album as a Linux Kernel!" http://m.networkworld.com/community/blog/band-releases-album-linux-kernel-module
 - "For those of you who haven’t seen this before, someone just ported "power mode" over to Atom! https://atom.io/packages/activate-power-mode"
 - "I don’t like how MLH handled this issue at a hackathon."
-[TODO: What about social posts, like https://www.facebook.com/groups/1659221770989008/permalink/1706491326262052/?
-I personally think that posts like this should not go in the group.
-They should either go in a subgroup for social posts, or go in the ##hx irc channel.]
+- "Anyone else in this group a double major?" or "Hey everyone, my name is X and I just joined to group.
+Glad to be here!"
+  - These posts are categorized as "social posts", and are off topic for this group. ##hx on IRC is a better place for social posts.

 Note that discussions about the way the group is being run should be posted in HX Meta.
 Please be civil with your comments.